cmuparlay/parlayhash/README.md

-# parlayhash : A Header Only Fast Concurrent Hash Map.
+# ParlayHash : A Header-Only Fast Concurrent Hash Map.

-A concurrent hash map supporting **wait-free finds** and **lock-free updates** (the growable hash map can take fine-grained locks on updates when growing).
+A concurrent hash map supporting **wait-free finds** and mostly **lock-free updates** (the growable hash map can take fine-grained locks on updates when growing).

-The simplest way to use the library is to copy the [include](include) directory into your code directory and then
+The simplest way to use the library is to copy the [include](include) directory into your code directory and then include the following in your code:

 ```
-#include "include/hash_grow/unordered.map"`
+#include "include/hash_grow/unordered_map.h"`
 ```

-in your code.

-The library supports the following interface:
+The library supports the following interface for any copyable key type `K` and value type `V`.

 - `parlay::unordered_map<K,V,Hash=std::hash<K>,Equal=std::equal_to<K>>(n)` :
-constructor for map of initial size n (in growable version n can be 0).
+constructor for map of initial size n.

 - `find(const K&) -> std::optional<V>` : If the key is in the map, returns the value associated with it, otherwise returns std::nullopt.